 Perhaps we can attribute our personal experience of Bazel's music to the sparkling touch and slow tempo on the ivories he brings to beloveds like “What Child Is This,” “Away in a Manger” or the closer “We Three Kings.”
 Our hearing hearts can also thank our lucky star of Bethlehem that the pianist and his producer Alex Carter infuses his subtly nostalgic collection with the glorious complementary caresses of Louis Anthony deLise’s dreamy string and wind arrangements and harmonic spotlights for John McMurtery (flute), Vivian Barton Dozor (cello) and Nina Vieru (violin).
 It’s very soft-spoken, but discerning listeners may also pick up deLise’s mallet percussion on “It Came Upon a Midnight Clear,” Oh Come All Ye Faithful” and “We Three Kings”) and Carter’s (on the same instrument) on “The Christmas Song.”

-Yet however we choose to quantify the magic of The Christmas Sessions on a technical level, what matters is how it makes us feel this time of year, whether our lives are is joyful or melancholy.
+Yet however we choose to quantify the magic of The Christmas Sessions on a technical level, what matters is how it makes us feel this time of year, whether things are joyful or melancholy.
 Let’s just say some things in life – like the Beatles music, like Abbey Road, like everything Ed Bazel does – are just divinely inspired.

 Comments